david-gimeno/LIP-RTVE/README.md

 </p>

 Thank you.
 We apologize for the inconvenience.

+##### HOW CAN I GET THE LIP-RTVE DATABASE?

+1. Request and sign the Non-Disclouse Agreement license for downloading the RTVE2018 database: http://catedrartve.unizar.es/rtvedatabase.html
+2. Locate the _train_ and _dev_ datasets from the TV programme known as 20H
+3. Run _get_samples.py_ in order to obtain the MP4 samples that make up the corpus from the RTVE2018 database
+4. Run _get_ROIs.py_.
+In this way Regions of Interest will be extracted

 ### Citation
 We are awaiting for a response from the LREC conference regarding our proposed article.